ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 ## Groovegrid V2

 Because the buttons on the board were more of a hack than a convenient interface, the first thing we did was add a wireless module, so we could move controls off the board.
-The most readily available and easy to use controllers were the smartphones in our pockets, so we decided to go with them as our primary means of interaction.
+The most readily available controllers were the smartphones in our pockets, so we decided to go with them as our primary means of interaction.
 This was probably the most important step in the development process, because we suddenly had infinite possibilities of interaction.
-But with great possibility comes great responsibility to design a system that is cohesive and usable.
-The major tasks to accomplish were:

-* Brand Design
-* New Groovegrid devices
-* Mobile App Design and Development
-* Microcontroller Software Development
+But with

-#### Brand Design
+### Brand Design

 To get a better feeling for what the Groovegrid brand could be I started out by thinking of possible target audiences.
 Groovegrid has three main use cases: